snjo/Hotkeys/README.md

 ## If the user has changed hotkey settings (key binds) at runtime, re-register the hotkeys using:
     HotkeyTools.UpdateHotkeys(mainForm.HotkeyList, mainForm.HotkeyNames, mainForm);

-# Changing hotkeys in Options
+# User rebindable hotkeys in Options form

-In your options panel, add a DataGridView called HotkeyGrid.
+In your Options form, add a DataGridView called HotkeyGrid.
 Add columns for Hotkey name, Key, and four checkboxes for the modifiers.

 Get the MainForm when creating the Options form